 My yoga journey started in the early 90’s when I joined a local class and found that practising yoga was life changing.
 I chose to start living more holistically, integrating health and well-being with mind and body.

-I qualified as a yoga teacher with the British Wheel of Yoga (recognised by Sport England as the governing body for Yoga in Great Britain) and have been teaching weekly Hatha Yoga classes since 2006, promoting a safe and nurturing environment that encourages self-discovery and non-competitiveness.
+I qualified as a Yoga Teacher with British Wheel of Yoga (recognised by Sport England as the governing body for Yoga in Great Britain) and have been teaching weekly Hatha Yoga classes since 2006, promoting a safe and nurturing environment that encourages self-discovery and non-competitiveness.

 A particularly challenging but rewarding community project I worked on was a course entitled the Skills for Healthy Living.
 I was one of three tutors who were involved with supporting individuals from deprived areas to take control of their lives, increase skills, confidence,and knowledge to live a healthy life.
 Some had mental health needs e.g. bipolar or depression, some had learning difficulties/disabilities e.g. dyslexia, dyspraxia and Asperger’s and some had physical illnesses such as cancer, osteoporosis and rheumatoid arthritis.
 I developed my own skills and introduced people to the benefits of yoga.